 New registrations for the ICE registry are no longer being accepted.

 The new national quality registry for interventional radiology, the Interventional Radiology Registry, led by the Society of Interventional Radiology and the American College of Radiology, is designed to promote quality of care for patients undergoing interventional radiology procedures.
-The new registry is scheduled to be available in the fall of 2015.
+The new registry is scheduled to be available early 2017.

 The ACR Lung Cancer Screening Registry™ is approved by the Centers for Medicare and Medicaid Services (CMS) to enable providers to meet quality reporting requirements to receive Medicare CT lung cancer screening payment.
 It will monitor physician and facility performance quality and provide comparisons and develop benchmarks.

 The National Mammography Database (NMD) leverages data that radiology practices are already collecting under federal mandate by providing them with comparative information for national and regional benchmarking.
 Participants receive semi-annual feedback reports that include important benchmark data such as true positive rates, positive predictive value rates and recall rates.

 The National Oncology PET Registry (NOPR) is a collaboration of the American College of Radiology Imaging Network (ACRIN), the American College of Radiology (ACR), and the Academy of Molecular Imaging (AMI).
 Participation in this registry facilitates Medicare reimbursement for certain types of positron emission tomography (PET) scans.

 The National Radiology Data Registry is approved as a Physician Quality Reporting System (PQRS) Qualified Clinical Data Registry (QCDR) by the Centers for Medicare and Medicaid Services (CMS).
 Radiologists may use the NRDR QCDR to meet PQRS participation requirements by reporting nine measures across three National Quality Strategy (NQS) domains, to include at least one outcome measure.
 Measures can be selected from a list of PQRS measures supported by the NRDR QCDR and/or “non-PQRS” measures across the NRDR databases (CTC, DIR, GRID, ICE and NMD) for a total of nine.
 The measure lists with associated NQS domains and measure type are available for selection in this NRDR PQRS module.
 For more information, click here.